procho/pfbseq/README.md

-# pfbseq
+# Multi-Omics Toolkit
-pfb project on scRNA-seq and CitE seq
+A toolkit for the intersection and analysis of omics datasets